Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

 * [Prototype](#4-prototype).
 The Prototype pattern is generally used if you want to make a copy an existing object, while the Factory pattern is generating new objects.
 But some argue you can put the Prototype pattern inside of the Factory pattern.

+## 22. Facade

+When you have several classes and want to make it simpler to access methods in those classes.

+**How to implement?**

+Create a new script that includes methods which accesses the needed methods in the classes you want a simple access to.

+**When is it useful?**

+* In games it's common to write standardized code libraries, such as a library for the AI, which includes pathfinding, etc. These tend to include massive amounts of methods in subfolders.
+To make it easier for yourself you create a script that includes access to the most important methods you need, such as get a path.
+An example of this can't be found here but in another open source library I have: [Computational geometry](https://github.com/Habrador/Computational-geometry).
+For example, there are multiple methods on how to generate a Delaunay triangulation.
+To simplify the access to those methods I wrote a class called _Delaunay, which accesses each Delaunay method in a simple way.
+Otherwise you would have to first go into the Delaunay folder and figure out which class is doing what and which method you should use to generate the needed triangulation.

+**Related patterns**

+* [Service Locator](#15-service-locator).
+Is very similar but the Service Locator is not necessarily consisting of several classes - the service we want to get might consist of a single class.
+But the Service Locator can use the Facade Pattern if needed.